 I produce more than 40 events per year and more than 700 works of art have flown out of my studios.
 My work has been published locally, nationally and internationally and I’ve enjoyed more than 20 different exhibitions and solo shows since founding.

-A steady stream of custom installations, the lifeblood of my business, have since been placed in Sundance, Park City, Aspen, New York City, Los Angeles, Sand Point, Vail and so, so many more places.
+A steady stream of custom installations, the lifeblood of my business, have since been placed in Munich, Sydney, Park City, Aspen, New York City, Los Angeles, Sand Point, Vail and so, so many more places.